-Some Amtrak stations offer a unique service for passengers to help move them and their belongings to or from a lounge or a waiting area between trains.
-Amtrak Red Caps are a group of Amtrak employees whose job is to do just this!
+Some Amtrak stations offer a unique service to help move passengers and their belongings to or from waiting areas and their next train.
+These fine people are called Amtrak Red Caps and are available at select Amtrak stations.

-Who Are Amtral Red Caps & What Do They Do?
+Who Are Amtrak Red Caps & What Do They Do?

 When it is time for you to leave, they take you to your next train and, in some cases, bus services.